Docs

 • utils/ folder

-You can also nest any of these folders under src/ or app/ folder. (e.g. src/lib/auth.ts, app/lib/auth.ts).
+You can also nest any of these folders under src/, app/ or server/ folder. (e.g. src/lib/auth.ts, app/lib/auth.ts).

 auth.ts